backstage/backstage/docs/frontend-system/building-plugins/01-index.md

 Your Backstage frontend app will import the plugin's package, and the new (optional) experimental feature discovery (see below) will automatically register your new `FrontendPlugin` with the Backstage app.
 Then you can import and use the various extensions your plugin provides throughout your Backstage app.

-Additionally, when you import and instantiate a plugin, you can [override the settings for its extensions](../architecture/25-extension-overrides.md).

 ## Create a Plugin Package